 They never blink or look away,

-a single eye on white-bark skin.
+from a single eye on white-bark skin.

 I behold their upright posture,